athenian-robotics/Skeleton/ConfusedJoe.md

 We are managing our dependencies with [GradleRIO](https://github.com/wpilibsuite/GradleRIO).
 You can check out the build.gradle for more info.

 #Robot
+If you're interested in what the actual robot code looks like, check out this section.
+We included it mainly because the code doesn't make sense without this.
+If not, move to the Path Finding section.

 ##Configuration
 > **RobotMap**: declares motors, encoders, and other I/O devices connected to the RoboRIO
 >